sgr-0007/plant-recognition/README.md

    ```

 2. **Access the Application:**

+   **It is recommended to clear the cache before accessing the application**
    Open a web browser and navigate to `http://localhost:3000` to start using the application.
 ### Using the application
 On the landing page, the user is given the option to ‘Login’ with their username.